Overview

 Introduction

 IP is the name of the game at Fish & Richardson, so be prepared to show off your technical or science background during interviews.
-Associates here are busy, but they are treated to a great culture, top-notch IP work, and lots of flexibility.
+Founded in 1878 and home to over 360 attorneys, the firm’s associates are busy, but they are treated to a great culture, top-notch IP work, and lots of flexibility.
 Fish & Richardson hires candidates with the expectation they will climb the ranks, leaving a clear path to partnership for anyone willing to put in the work.

 Firm Stats